Phuket Gazette: History

+Thaiger

 The Thaiger started as The Thaiger 102.75 FM, a radio station that Tim Newton started in Phuket in 2016.
-When the Phuket Gazette, a long-running English-language newspaper, shut down in July 2017, Digital Broker Ventures (DBV), which owned The Thaiger at the time, bought the Phuket Gazettes digital assets, which included its website and an archive of more than 25,000 articles.
+When Phuket Gazette shut down in July 2017, Digital Broker Ventures (DBV) acquired its digital assets, including an archive of more than 25,000 articles.
 The Thaigers digital news platform, which started in 2018, was built on this acquisition.

 The Thaiger started an external fundraising round (pre-Series A) in 2021 and raised almost half a million US dollars.
 This money allowed them to branch out into e-commerce, media production, and other businesses besides news.

 When Digital Broker Ventures (DBV) owned The Thaiger, they used a "mobile-first" content strategy that focused on getting news to online readers quickly.
 In April 2024, The Thaiger Media Group bought ASEAN Now (formerly Thaivisa.com), one of the largest and oldest online forums for expats in Thailand.
 Before acquiring ASEAN Now, The Thaiger attracted over three million monthly users, making it one of Thailand's most widely read digital news platforms.
 Following the merger, the combined network reportedly reached around five million monthly users, surpassing all other major English-language publishers in the country.

-Allegations of copyright infringement

 In September 2020, the news outlet Khaosod English filed a formal police complaint in Bangkok against The Thaiger for copyright infringement.
 The complaint alleged that The Thaiger had systematically copied and republished at least 20 of its articles and images without permission, often attributing the work to its own staff.